joelcrbt03/Playwright_JS-Framework_Test/README.md

 ---

-## 📥 Running Test
+## 📥 Running Test Commands
 - Run all tests (headless using default test url):
-   > Not Recommended - this Framework is setup with different URLs
+   > Not Recommended - This Framework is setup with different URLs.
+Unlikely to be used in real time projects.
    ```bash
    npm run test
    ```